 3. Mix – 9:00 a.m.

 Add the salt and remaining water to the mixing bowl holding the autolysed dough.
 Using your hands, mix everything until it comes together into a shaggy mass.
-Then, dump the bowl out to the counter and slap and fold (you can see a video of me doing this here) the dough for about 5 minutes to develop strength.
+Then, dump the bowl out to the counter and slap and fold (see my guide to the slap and fold technique here) the dough for about 5 minutes to develop strength.
 Alternatively, you can keep the dough in the bowl and do a series of stretch and folds with one hand as you rotate the bowl — 50 or so will suffice.

 At the end of this initial strengthening, the dough should have smoothed out and will loosely hold its shape on the counter (or in the bowl).
 Add the honey and olive oil and gently massage to incorporate.
 Perform a series of folds in the bowl to ensure the liquids are incorporated and the dough smooths out.